Updated 2025 Cap Casualty Candidates For All 32 Teams

 Other players like DE Maxx Crosby, LT Kolton Miller and WR Jakobi Meyers have outs in their contracts, but theyโ€™re part of the teamโ€™s core foundation still.
 Just as importantly, the Raiders are flush with cap space and wonโ€™t need to be forced into any tough decisions.

 Minshew will be one of the few points of accounting.
-In the deal he signed this past offseason, he got $3.16 million of his total $12.5 million compensation guaranteed.
-The Raiders will be in the market for a different quarterback and they probably like Aidan Oโ€™Connell more as a backup, and not just because heโ€™s still on a cheap rookie deal.
-Then again, if Minshew agrees to a pay cut, he could stay as a veteran presence assuming Las Vegas drafts someone.
+In the deal he signed this past offseason, he got $3.16 million of his total $12.5 million 2025 compensation guaranteed.
+The Raiders will almost certainly add a different quarterback and probably like Aidan Oโ€™Connell more than Minshew as a backup, and not just because heโ€™s still on a cheap rookie deal.
+That would leave Minshew third on the depth chart.

 Los Angeles Rams